 First, in a large bowl mix your pancake mix and about 1/2 cup of water until it reaches a thin consistency.
 You can add more water if it is too thick.
 You can make the batter thicker by adding more of the pancake mix or cornstarch.
 Add some white sugar for extra sweetness if you desire.
 Stir the batter thoroughly with the help of a spoon or fork so that it blends well and leave no lumps.

 Next, take your mashed banana and fold it into your batter.
 Make sure to use a fully ripe banana so that it tastes sweet.
 Now it’s time to make your pancakes.
 Coat your large pan in your vegan oil.
-I like to use this pan for my pancakes.
 You can also use vegan butter to oil up your pan.

 Next, using a ladle, pour a small quantity of the pancake mixture into the pan.
-I love using this ladle because it adds character to my kitchen!
-You can also use this handy pancake squeeze bottle dispenser.
 When small bubbles start forming on the surface of the pancake, flip your pancake and cook over medium heat for a minute until golden brown.
 Repeat until you have used all of your pancake batter.

 Now it’s time to make the caramelized apples!
 In a saucepan, add a tablespoon of vegan butter and let it get to a simmer.
 After the butter melts add the chopped apples, the sugar and a pinch of salt.
 Add the lemon juice and stir occasionally until the apples soften.
 When the apples are done, take them off the flame.

 Now all you have to do is assemble your pancake to your liking!